 An action-learning dialogue to honour those who build our communities, yet are left homeless or stranded on highways

-CONTEXT: While there are immediate actions needed to provide food, healthcare and transport to those suffering, this lockdown has also accentuated the deep societal divide of our country.
+CONTEXT: Covid lockdown led to exodus of 23 million migrant labourers and extreme poverty for another 116 million.
+While there are immediate actions needed to provide food, healthcare and transport to those suffering, this lockdown has also accentuated the deep societal divide of our country.
 The overwhelming crisis of “migrants and marginalized” is an indicator of the economic disaster build on the apathy and exploitation of poor working class by the privileged.
 We need action both ends— immediate relief work and systemic societal transformation.

 INVITATION: We invite grassroots changemakers who are serving communities that are most impacted by COVID lockdown.
 We also invite those who want to contribute to this challenge.
 Together we will explore: